-The Copper World Complex will be developed in two phases beginning with operations on our private property, located primarily on the west side of the Santa Rita Mountains.
-Phase I is anticipated to have a 16 year mine life and will cost $1.9 billion to construct.
-Phase II would expand the operation onto federal land and will extend the mine life an additional 28 years.
-The construction cost of Phase II is currently estimated at $885 million.
+The Copper World Project will be developed in two phases beginning with operations on approximately 4,500 acres of private land owned by Hudbay.
+Phase I is a standalone operation requiring only state and local permits for a 20-year mine life and will cost $1.7 billion to construct.
+Phase II would expand the operation onto federal land and will extend the mine life well beyond 20 years.

-A mined land reclamation plan is a plan for how a mine site will be reclaimed after operations stop.
+A Mined Land Reclamation Plan (MLRP) is a plan for how a mine site will be reclaimed after operations cease.
 It must be approved by the Arizona State Mine Inspector and bonding must be provided to cover the costs of the reclamation before ground disturbance can begin.
 This is legally required in Arizona and an example of how responsible mining is done.

-Submitting our site layout, reclamation approach, and estimated reclamation costs to the state for bonding was one of the first steps taken to advance the Copper World project.
-An initial MLRP was approved in October 2021 and we are in the process of updating that plan to reflect the updated plan for Copper World
+Submitting our site layout, reclamation approach, and estimated reclamation costs to the state for bonding was one of the first steps taken to advance the Copper World Project.
+An initial MLRP was approved in October 2021.The MLRP will be updated as needed as we continue to advance the project.

 7. When will Copper World begin production?